servoz/populse_mia/docs/html/_sources/installation/user_installation.rst.txt

         python3 -V

+* Note: depending on your Python setup and OS, the "python3" command can be use as the default Python command.
+Try "python -V", if it returns "Python 3.x.x" replace all the "python3" commands below by "python".

 Populse_MIA is ensured to work under Python's 3.5, 3.6 and 3.7 versions.

 * Make sure to have a java package installed.
 You can verify it by typing the following in a command line: ::